PixelPadThai/Clipable-Local/README.md

 # 📋✨ Clipable

-> **A beautiful, real-time synchronized clipboard application that seamlessly shares text across multiple devices with stunning visual effects**
+> **A beautiful, privacy-first clipboard application that runs locally on your network - seamlessly sync text across all your devices with stunning visual effects, zero cloud dependency, and complete data privacy**

-Clipable transforms the simple concept of a clipboard into a magical experience.
-With flowing gradient animations, interactive backgrounds, and instant synchronization, it's not just a tool—it's a work of art that happens to be incredibly useful.
+Clipable transforms the simple concept of a clipboard into a powerful, privacy-focused solution that stays entirely under your control.
+Share text instantly across all your devices through your local network—no cloud services, no data collection, no privacy concerns.
+Just run `npm run dev` to start your local server and client, then access it from any device on your network for seamless text synchronization!

 ## 🌟 Features